 3 More Former USC Students Sue Over Gynecologist Sexual Harassment

-May 31, 2018 – Three more women have come forward to claim they were sexually harassed by USC gynecologist Dr. George Tyndall, filing lawsuits against the university on Tuesday in Los Angeles Superior Court.
+The suit was filed Tuesday in Los Angeles Superior Court under case number BC707880.
 The case is in RE: Jane Doe 11, et al. v.
 Dr. George Tyndall, et al. — Case No. BC707880.